-An April 6, 2011, report published by the Government Accountability Office (GAO), titled, "Davis-Bacon Act: Methodological Changes Needed to Improve Wage Survey," highlighted serious flaws in how wages are determined under the Davis-Bacon Act, and recommended steps for the Department of Labor (DOL) to take to remedy some of the issues.
-GAO examined how DOL has addressed previous concerns from stakeholders, and also looked at new issues that need to be resolved.
+An April 6, 2011, report published by the Government Accountability Office, "Davis-Bacon Act: Methodological Changes Needed to Improve Wage Survey," highlighted serious flaws in how wages are determined under the Davis-Bacon Act, and recommended steps for DOL to take to remedy some of the issues.
+GAO examined how DOL has addressed previous concerns from stakeholders and also looked at new issues that need to be resolved.

-In the report, GAO acknowledged some actions by DOL to correct problems with the process and with the wage survey process, but criticized the agency's inability to fix major problems related to accuracy, overall quality and timeliness-pointing out that DOL is still years behind schedule on many of its surveys, forcing federal contractors to rely on out-of-date information.
+In the report, GAO acknowledged some actions by DOL to correct problems with the process and with the wage survey process but criticized the agency's inability to fix major problems related to accuracy, overall quality and timeliness-pointing out that DOL is still years behind schedule on many of its surveys, forcing federal contractors to rely on out-of-date information.

 GAO also noted ongoing issues with the representativeness of the wage determination survey results, reporting that about 26% of final wage rates for job classifications are based on wages reported for six or fewer workers.
-In addition, 63% of all DOL wage determinations consider wages set by union agreements to be "prevailing," even though only 14% of construction workers are covered by such an agreement (p.
-20).
+In addition, 63% of all DOL wage determinations consider wages set by union agreements to be "prevailing," even though only 14% of construction workers are covered by such an agreement.

-14. Nevada Policy Research Institute: Who Really Prevails Under Prevailing Wage?
-(2011)
+18. Nevada Policy Research Institute: Who Really Prevails Under Prevailing Wage?
+2011

-A study published by the Nevada Policy Research Institute found that although labor unions represented only 13 percent of the labor force in Nevada construction industry in 2011, union wage rates were set as the "prevailing" rate 77 percent of the time.
+A study published by the Nevada Policy Research Institute found that although labor unions represented only 13% of the labor force in Nevada construction industry in 2011, union wage rates were set as the "prevailing" rate 77% of the time.
 The report compared the prevailing wage rates required by the Nevada Labor Commissioner with those found in the marketplace, as reported by the state Department of Employment, Training and Rehabilitation.
-The report concluded that in 2009 and 2010 taxpayer footed an additional \$625 million and \$346 million, respectively, as a result of Nevada's prevailing wage law.
+The report concluded that in 2009 and 2010, taxpayers footed an additional \$625 million and \$346 million, respectively, as a result of Nevada's inflated prevailing wage law.

-15. Cato: Prevailing Wage Laws: Public Interest or Special Interest Legislation?
-(2010)
+19. Cato: Prevailing Wage Laws: Public Interest or Special Interest Legislation?
+2010

-A study published in the Cato Journal, Vol. 30, No.1, concludes the purpose of prevailing wage laws are to limit competition and provide significant benefits to labor unions.
-These policies come at the expense of taxpayers that are forced to pay more than otherwise necessary for projects that require prevailing wage mandates.
+A study published in the Cato Journal, concludes that the purpose of prevailing wage laws is to limit competition and provide significant benefits to labor unions.
+These policies come at the expense of hardworking taxpayers that are forced to pay more than otherwise necessary for projects that require prevailing wage mandates.
 George Leef, Director of Research at the John W. Pope Center for Higher Education Policy, concludes that no societal benefits result from union favoritism.

-16. Dual GAO Studies Find Negative Impact of Davis-Bacon Prevailing Wage Requirements on Recovery Act Projects (2010)
+20. GAO and Department of Energy Reports Find Negative Impact of Davis-Bacon Prevailing Wage Requirements on American Recovery and Reinvestment Act Projects, 2010

-The American Recovery and Reinvestment Act of 2009 (ARRA) expanded federal Davis-Bacon requirements to 40 additional federal programs, according to a Feb.
-2010 study conducted by the Government Accountability Office.
-Although the impacts of these requirements vary among agencies (primarily because many are not directly involved in construction activities), several-including the U.S. Department of Energy-report that Davis-Bacon has had a negative impact on ARRA-related program administration and goals.
+The American Recovery and Reinvestment Act of 2009 expanded federal Davis-Bacon requirements to 40 additional federal programs, according to a Feb.
+24, 2010, report published by the U.S. Government Accountability Office.
+Although the impact of new Davis-Bacon regulations varied among federal agencies, several agencies reported it had a negative impact on ARRA-related program administration and goals that resulted in needless delays, increased costs and complaints from stakeholders harmed by the policy change.